kizniche/Mycodo/README.rst

 or start a
 `New Issue <https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=>`__.

-Additionally, I have another github repository devoted to Custom Inputs that do not necessarily fit with the built-in set and are not included by default with Mycodo.
+Additionally, I have another github repository devoted to custom Inputs and Controllers that do not necessarily fit with the built-in set and are not included by default with Mycodo.
-These can be found at `kizniche/Mycodo-custom-inputs <https://github.com/kizniche/Mycodo-custom-inputs>`__.
+These can be found at `kizniche/Mycodo-custom <https://github.com/kizniche/Mycodo-custom>`__.

 Donate
 ------